inka3inka/Sorting_App/README.md

 * [Sources](#sources)

 ## General info
-This project is simple sorting alphabetically application.
+This project is a simple sorting alphabetically application.

 ## Technologies
 Project is created with: